The Halfway Bridge – Lodsworth, West Sussex

-If you love the Crab & Lobster at Sidlesham (and who doesn’t?), then make tracks for its younger sibling.
-Near Petworth, it stands back from the graceful, swooping A272, the only road we know to have had a book written about it: Ode to a Road.
-Like the Crab & Lobster, the old inn has been immaculately restored by owners Sam and Janet Bakose, with seven exceptional bedrooms, fashioned from a beamed stable block that overlooks a sunny lawn, with woods (watch out for deer) to the rear.
-The three standard rooms are just as alluring as the more expensive ones, of which No. 5 is particularly lovely, with its part-timber, part-brick back wall.
-Back at the handsome inn, superior pub grub is served in a choice of intimate nooks that circle the central bar, with exposed brick walls, newly revealed parquet floors, open fires and woodburners.
+If you love the Crab & Lobster at Sidlesham (and who doesn’t?), then make tracks for its younger sibling in the South Downs National Park.
+Near Petworth, it stands back from the graceful, swooping A272, the only road we know to have had a book written about it: Ode to a Road, by Pieter Boogaart.
+Like the Crab & Lobster, the 250-year-old old inn has been immaculately restored by owners Sam and Janet Bakose, with seven exceptional bedrooms fashioned from a beamed stable block that overlooks a sunny lawn, with woods (watch out for deer) to the rear.
+The three standard rooms are just as alluring as the more expensive ones, of which No 5 is particularly lovely, with its part-timber, part-brick back wall.
+Back at the handsome inn, superior pub grub is served in a choice of intimate nooks that circle the central bar, with exposed brick walls, newly-revealed parquet floors, open fires and woodburners.
 Put simply, Sam and Janet have what it takes: good taste mixed with warmth, common sense and an assured, professional touch.
-Doubles from £145.